danielkvist/danielkvist/README.md

 I am Junior Front End developer (mainly React).

 🔨 HTML, modern CSS, JS, React, Gatsby & Hugo.
-🚀 I’m working on [Arcadia](https://github.com/danielkvist/gatsby-theme-arcadia), a modern and customizable theme for Gatsby.
+🚀 I’m working on an e-commerce platform using Gatsby and Shopify.
-🌱 I’m learning TypeScript and advanced TDD techniques.
+🌱 I’m learning UI design principles using Adobe XD.
-📫 You can send me an email to: danielkvist@protonmail.com
+🔗 If you want to learn more about me check my [personal website](https://dkvist.com) 🎨 Or if you want to see some of my designs visit my profile at [Dribbble](https://dribbble.com/danielkvist_) 📫 You can send me an email to: danielkvist@protonmail.com
 🐦 Or send me a DM at: [@danielkvist\_](https://twitter.com/danielkvist_)
-🔗 If you want to learn more about me check my [personal website](https://dkvist.com)

 ## Codepen